Rehabilitation servicesSkip section navigation

 The Research Center serves as a learning laboratory where therapists and physicians carry out research in:

-The ultimate goal of these research projects is to deliver the best care possible to patients at Sister Kenny Rehabilitation Institute.
+The ultimate goal of these research projects is to deliver the best care possible to patients at Courage Kenny Rehabilitation Institute.

 The following studies are currently underway to:

-- develop test procedures to inform return-to-duty for soldiers with concussion/mild traumatic brain injury
+- develop test procedures to inform return-to-duty guidelines for soldiers with concussion/mild traumatic brain injury

 - understand the extent to which former stroke inpatients are able to follow home instructions from their rehabilitation team

 - characterize daily life needs, goals and priorities of persons with brain cancer who receive outpatient rehabilitation and their family members

 - evaluate physical therapy interventions for "pusher syndrome" after stroke